John Hall (New York politician): 2010

 Facing a tough re-election, Hall lost to Republican nominee Nan Hayworth in the 2010 election.

+Electoral history

 Personal life

 Hall married his first wife, writer Johanna Hall, who he met while playing at Cafe Wha in Greenwich Village, in 1971.
 They lived in Woodstock then Saugerties, New York, and have one daughter, Lillian Sofi Hall.
 Johanna Hall was the co-author, with Hall, of such songs as "Dance with Me" and "Still the One".
 In 2001, Hall married his second wife, Pamela Bingham Hall, a guitarist and attorney who has also co-written songs with Hall.
 They divorced in 2021 and Hall married singer and fiddler Andrea Zonn in April 2022.
 They live in Nashville TN.